matushorvath/xzintbit/README.md

 Save this program into a file called `hello-world.s`.
 To run it, we will need to translate it to Intcode.

-Since the assembler itself is also written in Intcode, we will need an Intcode virtual machine (VM).
+Since the assembler itself is also written in Intcode, we will need an Intcode virtual machine (VM) to run it.
 For now, let's assume your Intcode VM can be run by executing `vm.sh`, that it reads from standard input and writes to standard output.

 ```sh
 $ ./vm.sh src/as.input < hello-world.s > hello-world.input